Greatest Works of Art: Promotion

 Chou first released the album in June 2022 in a vlog filmed in Paris, where he also shot the music video for the title track.
 The album was promoted on Spotify billboards in New York City, Toronto and Taiwan, with Chou also releasing a track-by-track commentary edition of the album on Spotify.

 Commercial performance

+According to a report released by the IFPI in March 2023, Greatest Works of Art was the best-selling album in pure sales worldwide in 2022 with 7.2 million of copies sold.
+The album sold five million copies in China in its first week, the highest first-week sales for an album worldwide, a record previously held by Adele's album 25, which sold 3.38 million copies in its first week of availability in the United States in 2015.
+It also sold 200,000 copies in Taiwan in its first week.

-The album became Chou's first album to chart in Australia, debuting at number 29 on the chart dated 25 July 2022.
+The album also became Chou's first album to chart in Australia, where it debuted at number 29 on the chart dated 25 July 2022.